 Welcome to Zhao Ma’s Human and Policy Dimensions Lab at Purdue University!

-My research relies on both quantitative and qualitative approaches, including conducting surveys, focus groups, and interviews, conducting document analysis and policy inventory, and using econometric models to understand individual decision making processes.
+My research relies on both quantitative and qualitative research methods, including conducting surveys, focus groups, and interviews, conducting document analysis and policy inventory, and using econometric models to understand individual decision making processes.

-I am generally interested in topics within the forest ecosystem and farming system.
+I am generally interested in topics within forest ecosystems and farming systems.
 However, I have work with livestock producers in the past and am willing to explore research opportunities in other coupled natural-human systems.

 I currently teach two undergraduate courses: